cds-snc/digital-canada-ca/content/en/blog/posts/meeting-the-needs-of-healthcare-authorities-to-roll-out-covid-alert-across-canada.md

 ---
 layout: blog
+title: >-
-title: Meeting the needs of healthcare authorities to roll out COVID Alert across Canada
+  Meeting the needs of healthcare authorities to roll out COVID Alert across Canada
+description: >-
-description: This blog shares how service design is being applied to the COVID Alert app to make sure it works with different provincial and territorial healthcare authorities in order to meet their varying needs, and the needs of their patients.
+  This blog shares how service design is being applied to the COVID Alert app to make sure it works with different provincial and territorial healthcare authorities in order to meet their varying needs, and the needs of their patients.
-author: Brian Hendrick, Service Design
+author: 'Brian Hendrick, Service Design'
 date: 2020-09-03T13:29:16.969Z
 image: /img/cds/app-portal-blog-banner.jpg
+image-alt: >-
-image-alt: "A map of Canada showing patients and healthcare workers in different provinces and territories. "
+  A map of Canada showing patients and healthcare workers in different provinces and territories.
 translationKey: healthcare-portal-service-design
-thumb: ""
+thumb: /img/cds/thumbnails/app-portal-blog-banner.jpg
-processed: ""
+processed: 1599143371197
 ---
 [COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html), the free Government of Canada exposure notification app for COVID-19, has been downloaded by over 2 million people.
 While the app itself is the public-facing touchpoint, there are things going on behind the scenes that enable it to do what it’s designed to do.